Soumya-Puranikamath/Vlsi-workshop/README.md

 From above figure we can say that floor planning is nothing but dividing chip die area into different system building blocks and places for I/O pads.

-In micro floor planning dimensions,pin location and rows definitions are present.

-Multiple Vdd and ground connnections are given through rings and straps.
+In micro floor planning dimensions,pin location and rows definitions are present.Multiple Vdd and ground connnections are given through rings and straps.

 3.Placement:Placement is done in two steps.One is global followed by detailed.During the Placement stage, components are positioned within the areas planned during the FloorPlanning stage.
 This includes placing the standard cells required in the design within the predefined cell boundaries.
 Placement is performed in two main stages:

-Global Placement:

-Standard cells are initially placed roughly in their target locations.
+Global Placement:Standard cells are initially placed roughly in their target locations.
 Overlaps are allowed, and precise placement rules may not be followed.
 The focus is on an approximate distribution of cells to optimize overall design metrics like timing and wire length.

-Detailed Placement:

-Standard cells are adjusted to their final, exact positions.
+Detailed Placement:Standard cells are adjusted to their final, exact positions.
 Placement rules are strictly enforced to avoid overlaps and ensure manufacturability.
 The objective is to place each cell optimally to meet timing, power, and area constraints.